 We want to raise $3000 to help cover the costs of traveling to the national convention in Kansas City.
 The $3000 will help offset the costs of airplane tickets, housing, and meal costs while at the convention.
 We want to raise $1000 to cover the two $500 scholarships that the chapter is looking to give out.
 Lastly, we want to raise the remaining $500 for helping with the transportation costs of bringing public school students to visit UW and the supplies that we will be using for demonstrations.

 With your support, we hope to extend our reach to incorporate more deserving students that we can help.

 Our group is neither a prerequisite to get into a major nor a requirement to graduate; it is neither an official class nor a class project and doesn’t have dedicated funding.
 We are a student-run club composed of students from all backgrounds and majors who simply share a passion for helping others.
 We volunteer our time and energy to do this because it is what we believe needs to happen to create a more diverse environment on campus.

 This is a great opportunity for students to put their engineering skills to the test and practice professional and academic development, and we would like you to be a part of it!
 Everybody is invited to follow our current progress on our web page, where we will be sharing what we’re up to and our events.
 We will proudly recognize donors through our donors list, on social media, and on our website.

 Thank you for taking time to take a look at our initiative, and we hope that you will join us in supporting the next generation of Hispanic engineers!

 This project currently has no updates.

-14 supporters have chosen not to be listed for "UW Chapter of Society of Hispanic Professional Engineers: Inspiring the Leaders of Tomorrow".
+14 supporters have chosen not to be listed for "UW Chapter of Society of Hispanic Professional Engineers: Inspiring Tomorrow's Leaders".